 After serving as the Associate Director of the National Resource Center of the Latin American and Iberian Studies Program at the University of Wisconsin-Madison (1988-1990), Seligmann became a Faculty Fellow in the Program in Agrarian Studies at Yale University for a year.
 She held an assistant professorship at James Madison University (1992-1994) and then joined the Department at George Mason University as assistant professor of anthropology (1994-1995), associate professor of anthropology (1995-2002), professor (2002-2018), and professor emerita (2018-).
 She also served as Director of the Center for the Study of the Americas at George Mason (1995-1997), Director of the Anthropology Program (2002-2006), and Director of the Graduate Program in Anthropology (2005-08, 2010-13).

-Dr. Seligmann is currently working on two interconnected research projects in the Andean highlands of Peru.
-The first focuses on vendors of handicrafts and agricultural products, investigating how their gender relationships, political engagement, and economic activities are undergoing change in light of the sharp increase in tourism and neoliberal economic regimes.
-That research has been funded by the Ruth Landes Memorial Research Foundation, and the Center for Global Studies at George Mason.
-Her second project looks at quinoa as a substance that has been of significance to the livelihoods and well-being of Quechua inhabitants in the Andes for centuries and seeks to uncover how the place, value, and meanings of quinoa are undergoing transformations in light of the demand for it internationally as a super-food, taking special account of gender ideologies, labor, and household social reproduction as these dynamics unfold.
+Dr. Seligmann current project, funded by the Wenner-Gren Foundation, looks at quinoa as a substance that has been of significance to the livelihoods and well-being of Quechua inhabitants in the Andes for centuries and seeks to uncover how the place, value, and meanings of quinoa are undergoing transformations in light of the demand for it internationally as a super-food, taking special account of gender ideologies, labor, and household social reproduction as these dynamics unfold.
 More broadly, she is interested in researching and writing about the remarkable and multifaceted challenges of households that are pursuing agrarian livelihoods—including the cultivation of quinoa—in the twenty-first century.

 2018 The Andean World (co-edited with Kathleen Fine-Dare).
 London: Routledge.